BLB Solicitors

 What are conveyancing searches?

-If it’s the first time you have been involved in a conveyancing transaction, you may question what are conveyancing searches.
-Searches are enquiries which are made by your solicitor to various authorities to find out more about the property you wish to purchase.
+If it’s the first time you have been involved in a conveyancing transaction, you may question what are conveyancing searches and why are they needed.
+Searches are enquiries made by your conveyancing solicitor to various authorities to discover more about the property.

 Are conveyancing searches necessary?

-• sits on land used previously for industrial purposes and now contaminated with such delights as asbestos, arsenic, solvents, or gases;
+• sits on land used previously for industrial purposes and is contaminated with such delights as asbestos, arsenic, solvents, or gases.

 • has a new housing estate, road, wind farm, or factory planned close by, which may affect not only your enjoyment of the property but also its value.

-If you are buying with a mortgage, the Council for Mortgage Lenders Instructions state that you must undertake “all conveyancing searches a prudent solicitor would carry out”.
+If you buy with a mortgage, the Council for Mortgage Lenders Instructions state that you must undertake “all conveyancing searches a prudent solicitor would carry out”.

 Get a no-obligation conveyancing quote online.